 You have an opportunity to step into your kid’s passions, interests, and skills.
 Do they want to learn to play guitar?
 Let them put on a performance for you!
 Does the night sky interest them?
 Plan a constellation picnic and (tele)scope out some stars together with your favorite snacks.
 Do they want to work at drawing?
 Have an in-house art exhibition with fun snacks.
 Show an interest in what your kids are interested in.
 This is an awesome way to connect with your kids by having something to ask questions about and cultivate conversations.

-Even though a lot of things have been canceled and summer looks different than you may have hoped for, you can be intentional and creative with your time.
+You don’t have to spend a lot of money or travel far to create a memorable summer, You can be intentional and creative with your time.
 Enjoy making new memories together and maybe even start some new summer traditions.
 Have a great summer!

 Thoughts?
 Leave a Comment